ktosox/TriJam-116/README.md

 The theme was: "Stay there, don't move."
 My interpretation is that whenever the player presses space to stop the ranger, those are the exact thoughts that go through his mind.

-It’s not much, but I thnik it's enough for a game made in 170 minutes.
+It’s not much, but I think it's enough for a game made in 170 minutes.